sergei-mironov/litrepl/README.md

 The tool sends verbatim sections from a document to external interpreters, receiving the evaluated results in return.
-Litrepl currently supports two flavors of Python and the GPT4All-cli interpreter.
+Litrepl currently supports two flavors of Python and the Aicli interpreter.

 #### Basic evaluation